ardavey/tumblrscraper/README.md

 USAGE:

-   `./tumblrscrape.pl -u blogname`
+   `./scrape.pl blogname`

-   e.g. To scrape foobar.tumblr.com, run `./tumblrscrape.pl -u foobar`
+   e.g. To scrape foobar.tumblr.com, run `./scrape.pl foobar`

-TODO:
-   * Queue for photo downloads with a pool of worker threads
+A `foobar` directory will be created and the content downloaded to there.